Navigating The Private Right Of Action Under The California Franchise Investment Law

 - Section 31202 makes it “unlawful for any person willfully to make any untrue statement of a material fact in any statement required to be disclosed in writing pursuant to Section 31101, or willfully to omit to state in any such statement any material fact which is required to be stated therein.”

-violation of the above CFIL sections, alone, will not result in liability under Section 31300.
+Violation of the above CFIL sections alone will not result in liability under Section 31300.
 Instead, Section 31300 provides that a franchisee must also show “damages caused thereby” before it can prevail on the claim.

-In its non-published opinion in DT Woodard, Inc. v.
+In the non-published opinion DT Woodard, Inc. v.
 Mail Boxes Etc., Inc. (Cal.
 Ct.
 App., Oct.
 17, 2007, No. B194599) 2007 WL 3018861, the California Court of Appeal explained that the language of Section 31300 requires the plaintiff to show causation, reliance, and damages to prevail on the claim.
 In a fraud action, causation involves actual reliance and damage resulting from such reliance.
 “Justifiable reliance exists when the misrepresentation or nondisclosure was an immediate cause of the plaintiff's conduct which alters his legal relations, and when without such misrepresentation or nondisclosure he would not, in all reasonable probability, have entered into the contract or other transaction.”
 The court found this to also be true for a claim under Section 31300.
 Although Section 31300 does not include the word “reliance” (unlike section 31301, discussed below), the California Court of Appeal found that Section 31300 expresses the concept of reliance as part of its causation requirement.
 The element of reasonable reliance for a Section 31300 was later found to exist by the Ninth Circuit in Samica Enterprises LLC v.
 Mail Boxes Etc., Inc. (9th Cir.
 2011) 460 Fed.Appx.
 664, 665 (“Reasonable reliance is required under [Section 31300].”).

-Further damages may be available under Section 31300 if the franchisee can show that the franchisor’s conduct resulting in the violation was “willful.”
+Further, damages may be available under Section 31300 if the franchisee can show that the franchisor’s conduct resulting in the violation was “willful.”
 If this showing is made, the franchisee “may also sue for rescission, unless, in the case of a violation of sections 31200 or 31202, the defendant proves that the plaintiff knew the facts concerning the untruth or omission, or that the defendant exercised reasonable care and did not know, or, if he or she had exercised reasonable care, would not have known, of the untruth or omission.”

 In an action based upon rescission, courts can order any relief necessary to adjust the equities between the parties in an effort to restore the parties’ to their pre-contract status.
 If rescission is granted, “[t]he aggrieved party shall be awarded complete relief, including restitution of benefits, if any, conferred by him as a result of the transaction and any consequential damages to which he is entitled; but such relief shall not include duplicate or inconsistent items of recovery.”